dannyvelas/examplego_api/README.md

 I have the Rust project sitting around somewhere.
 So I'll probably rewrite it as an even lower level HTTP server using [hyper](https://github.com/hyperium/hyper).

-For now though, I Hope you can learn a thing or two from the code here.
+For now though, I hope you can learn a thing or two from the code here.

 ## Some patterns: